Jackie Oliver: The one that got away – 1968 British GP

 Making the most of local knowledge, the struggling Lotus new boy suddenly felt right at home in Formula One, He tells Adam Cooper

-By his own admission, Jackie Oliver was not a great grand prix driver, but at Brands Hatch in 1968 he came close to winning his home race and in only his fourth Formula One start.
+By his own admission, Jackie Oliver was not a great grand prix driver, but at Brands Hatch in 1968 he came close to winning his home race and in only his fourth Formula 1 start.

 In 1967, Oliver had performed well for Lotus Components in Formula Two even finishing fifth overall in the German GP with a 48.
 And so it was that, despite a general lack of experience, he was handed the difficult task of replacing Jim Clark alongside Graham Hill after the Scot was killed at Hockenheim in April 1968.

 “At the time I was the third driver in the team,” he recalls.
-“I was testing everything including the Indycar if Jimmy or Graham wouldn’t turn up.
+“I was testing everything including the IndyCar if Jimmy or Graham wouldn’t turn up.
 Jim Endruweit, who was team manager at that time, was a great supporter, and Andrew Ferguson was also a fan, and between them they pushed and convinced Colin that I was the one to have.

 “Colin quite rightly saw the limitations in me, but really he had no choice.
 Because the season had started, the drivers he would have preferred had gone off and done something else.
-He was pretty down he’d not only lost his best driver, he’d also lost his best mate – and so he effectively left that decision to Endruweit and Ferguson.”
+He was pretty down – he’d not only lost his best driver, he’d also lost his best mate – and so he effectively left that decision to Endruweit and Ferguson.”

 Jackie’s maiden grand prix appearance was at Monaco, and it proved to be a tough baptism.